Learning Contact Dynamics through Touching: Action-conditional Graph Neural Networks for Robotic Peg Insertion: INTRODUCTION

 \section{INTRODUCTION}

-In manipulation tasks, such as precise assembly or socket insertion, robots often need to operate under constant contact with the environment.
-Predicting the motion and force feedback of the robot end effector under the influence of both control inputs and environmental contacts is crucial for robust control and state estimation.
-Analytical physics simulators\cite{conf/iros/TodorovET12,coumans2021} struggle with modeling such complex contact dynamics in the real world, because the point-contact assumptions commonly used in these simulators start to break down when surface contacts dominate.
-Recent works have shown that Graph Neural Networks (GNNs) have more capacity for approximating real-world contact dynamics \cite{conf/corl/AllenLRSSBP22,conf/iclr/AllenRL0SBP23}.
-However, most existing GNN-based approaches focus on current state to next state prediction; the effects of control inputs are not explicitly modeled, limiting their applicability in manipulation tasks.
-In this paper, we present a GNN-based physics simulator, extending the state-of-the-art approach\cite{conf/iclr/AllenRL0SBP23} with action-conditional graph layers to predict the robot end effector's next state from the current state and action pair.
-The introduction of the novel graph layers also enables the model to predict the force-torque measurement.
+Precise assembly tasks like peg insertion require robots to operate under constant contact with rigid and unyielding environment, such as a fixed electrical socket.
+Unlike interaction with movable objects, these environments are non-compliant and pose hard geometric constraints on the robot's motion.
+This makes action-conditional prediction of motion and forces non-trivial, as violating these constraints can cause excessive contact forces and potentially damage the robot.
+Analytical physics simulators\cite{conf/iros/TodorovET12,coumans2021} struggle with modeling such complex contact dynamics in the real world because the point-contact assumptions commonly used in these simulators start to break down when surface contacts dominate.
+Recent work has shown that Graph Neural Networks (GNNs) are more capable of approximating real-world contact dynamics \cite{conf/corl/AllenLRSSBP22,conf/iclr/AllenRL0SBP23}.
+However, most existing GNN-based approaches focus on current state to next state prediction; the effects of control inputs are not explicitly modeled.
+Moreover, these methods cannot directly predict contact forces and require privileged training data, e.g., fully observed trajectories of free falling objects, which is hard to obtain in the real-world.
+In this paper, we extend a state-of-the-art GNN simulator (FIGNet)~\cite{conf/iclr/AllenRL0SBP23} with action-conditional graph layers to predict the robot end effector's motion and force-torque feedback given current state and action.
+Our model requires only robot joint encoder and force-torque sensor data for training in a self-supervised manner, while still inherits the precise contact resolution from FIGNet.
 The resulting model not only learns the smooth dynamics of the robot end effector in the absence of contacts, but also the discontinuities when contacts engage.
-In simulation, we deploy the learned model with model-predictive control on a challenging peg-insertion task and achieve a high success rate comparable to that of the ground-truth simulator.
-In the real-world experiment, our model outperforms the fine-tuned Mujoco baseline in terms of prediction accuracy.
-To summarize, this paper makes the following contributions: \begin{itemize} \item Integrate action-conditional graph layers with the state-of-the-art GNN-based physics simulator\cite{conf/iclr/AllenRL0SBP23}, and provide a learnable forward and observation model for control and inference in contact-rich manipulation tasks; \item showcase the effectiveness of the learned model in model-based control with simulation data; \item demonstrate the model's prediction accuracy with real-world data \end{itemize}
+In simulation, we deploy the learned model with model-predictive control on a challenging peg insertion task and achieve a high success rate comparable to that of the ground-truth simulator.
+In the real-world experiment, our model outperforms the fine-tuned MuJoCo baseline in terms of prediction accuracy.
+In summary, this paper makes the following contributions: \begin{itemize} \item Integrate action-conditional graph layers with the state-of-the-art GNN-based forward model~\cite{conf/iclr/AllenRL0SBP23}, and provide a learnable dynamics and observation model tailored for peg-in-hole tasks; \item showcase the effectiveness of the learned model in model-based control with peg insertion tasks in simulation; \item demonstrate the model's prediction accuracy with real-world data and its potential usage for state estimation in combination with a particle filter.